DNnate/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

         - Time to remediate a vulnerability is a commonly used key performance indicator for security teams and patching related KPIs.
         - Rate of defect recurrence  is an appropriate measure for regression testing.
     - Key metrics or KPIs that should be monitored by security managers may vary from org to org, but could include:
-        - 👽number of open vulns
+        - 👽number of open vulnerability
-        - 👽time to resolve vulns
+        - 👽time to resolve vulnerability
         - 👽vulnerability/defect recurrence
         - 👽number of compromised accounts
         - 👽number of software flaws detected in pre-production scanning
         - 👽repeat audit findings
+        - 👽number of account compromise
-        - 👽user attempts to visit known malicious sites
+        - 👽number of times user attempts to visit known malicious sites
     - Develop a dashboard of metrics and track them
    - 🍮**Key Risk Indicator (KRIs)**: Key risk indicators are used to tell those in charge of risk management how risky an activity is and how much impact changes are having on that risk profile.
 Identifying key risk indicators and monitoring them can help to identify high-risk areas earlier in their lifecycle.
-    - Choose
 - 6.3.4 Backup verification data
     - Managers should periodically inspect the results of backups to verify that the process functions effectively and meets the organization’s data protection needs
         - this might include reviewing logs, inspecting hash values, or requesting an actual restore of a system or file